How to Convert a Proprietorship Firm to a Private Limited in India

 • Income Tax Returns Acknowledgement

-The sole proprietor needs to give an acknowledgement- an income tax return.
+The sole proprietor needs to give an acknowledgment- an income tax return.

 • Photograph